lspector/Clojush/README.txt

             defined by the code as revised for complex number support.
 If someone knows how to re-introduce complex number support without such problems then please let me know.
+20110618: - Switched to Kyle Harrington's version of overlap; it's more clear,
+            possibly faster, and may fix a hard-to-trace bug that cropped up in a long evolutionary run (?).

 ACKNOWLEDGEMENTS